olex2148/PGS-pipeline/README.md

 	Also contains the "functions" folder that rename sumstat columns, calculates missing variables depending on what is present in the sumstats, extracts n, converts OR to beta, etc <br>
 data: <br>
 	data contains HapMap3+, the LD reference, and a folder called "sumstats" where all sumstats should be placed. <br>
 	In the original pipeline it contains paths.json for path specification to genotype data, HapMap3+, phenotype data, LD blocks, iPSYCH meta data, relatives and pcs (used for making a homogenous population when calculating adjusted R2).
-In this standalone pipeline run these paths are modified to be generalised for future users and this test.
-The json also is where one should specify ones work directory "work_dir" to the desired subfolder in "sumstats" according to the sumstats that are desired to be run. <br>
+In this standalone pipeline run these paths are modified to be generalised for future users and this test.  <br>
 root: <br>
 	Where the workflow.py is (i.e. ../data)<br>
 results: <br>